FlashMCP/FlashMCP/README.md

 ### Proxy Servers

-Create a FlashMCP server that acts as an intermediary for another local or remote MCP server using `FlashMCP.from_client()`.
+Create a FlashMCP server that acts as an intermediary for another local or remote MCP server using `FlashMCP.as_proxy()`.
 This is especially useful for bridging transports (e.g., remote SSE to local Stdio) or adding a layer of logic to a server you don't control.

 Learn more in the [**Proxying Documentation**](https://goFlashMCP.com/patterns/proxy).